modprods/grapho-user-guide/README.md

 # Grapho VM

-Grapho VMs (aka "Grapho Virtual Machines") are Linux virtual machine containers that package Grapho online services to be used on-premise or on cloud platforms.
+Grapho VMs (aka "Grapho Virtual Machines") are Linux virtual machine containers that package Grapho online services to be used on your local device, on-premises hosting or on cloud platforms.

-We use [packer](https://www.packer.io/) and [terragrunt](https://terragrunt.gruntwork.io/) to keep on-premise and cloud-hosted virtual machine variants in sync.
+We use [packer](https://www.packer.io/) and [terragrunt](https://terragrunt.gruntwork.io/) to keep on-premises and cloud-hosted virtual machine variants in sync.

 Supported virtual machine platforms

+* Linux Containers (LXC)
 * Windows WSL2
-* LXC
+* Docker
 * AWS AMI
 * Virtual Box
 * VMWare

-Our standard Linux operating system is Debian.
-Contact us for other format requests.
+The default Grapho VM is a Debian LXC Container based roughly on the [VFX Reference Platform](https://vfxplatform.com/).

 Return to [Table of Contents](#table-of-contents).